bharatari/utd-grades/functions/README.md

 This will run functions locally in a simulated AWS Lambda environment using your locally installed Node runtime.
 This is great for being able to quickly iterate on your changes but is not a substitute for running within the full AWS Lambda environment.

-At some point, you will want to push the functions to AWS Lambda and test them there.
-To do this, deploy the functions to AWS Lambda under a `development` stage with the following:
+Commits to the `dev` branch will automatically trigger a deploy to the UTD Grades `development` environment, the url of which is automatically set when running the UTD Grades client in development.
+If you're making changes on your own branch, you will want to push the functions to a personal AWS account to test your work before being merged into the `dev` branch.
+Make sure you have your own AWS keys configured within your local environment.
+Then, deploy the functions to your personal AWS account with the following:

+1. Change into the `functions` folder
+    `cd functions`
-1. Deploy functions under `development` stage
+2. Deploy functions under `development` stage
     ```bash
     serverless deploy
     ```

 Serverless will output the resulting URL of the deployed API.

-Keep in mind that if multiple people are developing under the same AWS account, deploying to the `development` stage will overwrite any previous deploy under the `development` stage.
-If different people are working on different features at the same time, this will be disruptive.
-To avoid this, have each collaborator use a different AWS account for development purposes.
+Set this URL within the `base()` function in `client/utils/data.js` so that the client points to this API.

 ## Testing